|The fiscal paradox - a note

 Sometimes rises in taxes accompany rises in interest rates to control inflation through monetary policy (see The monetary paradox), for example.

-The overall outcome is that the other objectives of "macroeconomic management" under conventional policies complicate and detract from a transparent and coherent revenue-raising function for justified public services.
+The overall outcome is that the other objectives of "macroeconomic management" under conventional policies complicate and detract from a transparent and coherent revenue-raising functions for justified public services.

 1 Hector McNeill is the director of SEEL-Systems Engineering Economics Lab.